Momentum-NCCU-Part-Time/notes/node.md

 ## Modules

 Modules provide a way to organize your code into separate files.
-You can write code for one purpose in a single file, then import that files into any other file you want to use it in.
+You can write code for one purpose in a single file, then import that file into any other file you want to use it in.

 ---